Individual Development Accounts

-- One-month of recent paystubs, and most recent federal tax return
+- Two-month of recent paystubs and bank statements, plus most recent federal tax return,

-- Household net-worth (assets minus liabilities) less than $10,000 (home and primary vehicle excluded)
+- Household net-worth (assets minus liabilities) less than $10,000 (home and primary vehicle excluded), and

 - Household annual adjusted gross income, not exceeding 200 percent of the federal poverty level.
-[Note: For a household of one the maximum eligible income is $23,760.
-For larger households add $8,280 for each additional household member.]
+[Note: For a household of one the maximum eligible income is $24,280.
+For larger households add $8,640 for each additional household member.].

 Note: Those eligible for the Earned Income Tax Credit (EITC) or Temporary Assistance to Needy Families (TANF) typically qualify for this program.